Image at top: A wide angle view of Leonid fireballs on November 17, 1998, via Juraj Toth.

 The radiant for the Leonids is near the star Algieba in Leo.
 This is not Leo the Lion’s brightest star.
 That distinction goes to Leo’s star Regulus.
 Both Algieba and Regulus belong to a noticeable pattern on the sky’s dome, in the shape of a backwards question mark.
-This pattern is called “the Sickle,” and it’s shown in the chart at the top of this post.
+This pattern is called “the Sickle.”
 The paths of Leonid meteors can be traced backwards to the Sickle pattern, which is a famous asterism – or noticeable star pattern – within the constellation Leo.